mehulthakral/logic_detector/README.md

 For example : In case of a function validating IP address string, the string must not contain upper case, lower case and special characters.
 So in that case, the function signature will be

-`def func(s:str={'upper_count':0,'lower_count':0, 'special_count':0, 'digits_count': 8}):
+`def IP_VAL(s:str={'upper_count':0,'lower_count':0, 'special_count':0, 'digits_count': 8}):
   pass`

-So here my making upper case, lower case and special character count as 0 and digits count as 8, you are specifying the precondition as string having 8 digits with no upper case, lower case and special characters
+So here my making upper case, lower case and special character count as 0 and digits count as 8, you are specifying the precondition as string having 8 digits with no upper case, lower case and special characters.

+Default Precondition when no precondition is specified is

+`{"start":0,"end":11,"len_list":8,"upper_count":3,"lower_count":3,"digits_count":3,"special_count":3 }`